 If you’re not looking to spend money buying plastics and want to use more natural resources when sprucing up your home decor for holiday decorating, use what nature provides!

-Oranges not only smell good but they are economical and natural.
 Admittedly, the dehydrated oranges don’t smell super potent once dehydrated, but they do add a beautiful pop of color to my mantle decor.

 Homeschool nature walk

-If you’re a homeschooling parent, or even if not, this would make a great family day.
-Take the kids on a nature walk.
-Have them collect evergreens for your holiday decorating.
-Cypress trees, holly trees, pine trees, and rosemary bushes are all in the evergreen family and once clipped, even without water, will stay green for an extraordinary amount of time.
+Have the children collect evergreens for your holiday decorating.
+Cypress trees, holly trees, pine trees, and rosemary bushes are all in the evergreen family.
+Once clipped, even without water, will stay green for an extraordinary amount of time.

 What decor can I spruce up with dehydrated orange slices?